Xiaokang2022/tkintertools-docs/3.0/documents/core/containers.md

     method,
 ) -> collections.abc.Callable: ...
 ```
-This is a decorator that to fix a problem that some methods cause the window to lose its
+This is a decorator that to fix a problem that some methods cause
-theme
+the window to lose its theme.

 * `method`: the method of being decorated